 - 5.1 Roles and Regulatory Compliance; Authorisation. - 5.1.1 Processor and Controller Responsibilities.
-The parties acknowledge and agree that: - (a) Appendix 1 describes the subject matter and details of the processing of Customer Personal Data; - (b) Google is a processor of Customer Personal Data under the European Data Protection Legislation; - (c) Customer is a controller or processor, as applicable, of Customer Personal Data under the European Data Protection Legislation; and - (d) each party will comply with the obligations applicable to it under the European Data Protection Legislation with respect to the processing of Customer Personal Data. - 5.1.2 Authorisation by Third Party Controller.
-If Customer is a processor, Customer warrants to Google that Customer's instructions and actions with respect to Customer Personal Data, including its appointment of Google as another processor, have been authorised by the relevant controller. - 5.2 Customer's Instructions.
-By entering into these Data Processing Terms, Customer instructs Google to process Customer Personal Data only in accordance with applicable law: (a) to provide the Processor Services and any related technical support; (b) as further specified via Customer's use of the Processor Services (including in the settings and other functionality of the Processor Services) and any related technical support; (c) as documented in the form of the Agreement, including these Data Processing Terms; and (d) as further documented in any other written instructions given by Customer and acknowledged by Google as constituting instructions for purposes of these Data Processing Terms.

-- Google's Compliance with Instructions.
-Google will comply with the instructions described in Section 5.2 (Customer's Instructions) (including with regard to data transfers) unless European or National Laws to which Google is subject require other processing of Customer Personal Data by Google, in which case Google will inform Customer (unless any such law prohibits Google from doing so on important grounds of public interest). - Additional Products.
+The parties acknowledge and agree that: - (a) Appendix 1 describes the subject matter and details of the processing of Customer Personal Data; - (b) Google is a processor of Customer Personal Data under the European Data Protection Legislation; - (c) Customer is a controller or processor, as applicable, of Customer Personal Data under the European Data Protection Legislation; and - (d) each party will comply with the obligations applicable to it under the European Data Protection Legislation with respect to the processing of Customer Personal Data. - 5.1.2 Processor Customers.
+If Customer is a processor: - (a) Customer warrants on an ongoing basis that the relevant controller has authorised: (i) the Instructions, (ii) Customer's appointment of Google as another processor, and (iii) Google's engagement of Subprocessors as described in Section 11 (Subprocessors); - (b) Customer will immediately forward to the relevant controller any notice provided by Google under Sections 5.4 (Instruction Notifications), 7.2.1 (Incident Notification), 11.4 (Opportunity to Object to Subprocessor Changes) or that refers to any SCCs; and - (c) Customer may make available to the relevant controller any information made available by Google under Sections 7.4 (Security Certification), 10.6 (Data Centre Information) and 11.2 (Information about Subprocessors). - 5.2 Customer's Instructions.
+By entering into these Data Processing Terms, Customer instructs Google to process Customer Personal Data only in accordance with applicable law: (a) to provide the Processor Services and any related technical support; (b) as further specified via Customer's use of the Processor Services (including in the settings and other functionality of the Processor Services) and any related technical support; (c) as documented in the form of the Agreement (including these Data Processing Terms); and (d) as further documented in any other written instructions given by Customer and acknowledged by Google as constituting instructions for purposes of these Data Processing Terms (collectively, the "Instructions"). - 5.3 Google's Compliance with Instructions.
+Google will comply with the Instructions unless prohibited by European Laws. - Instruction Notifications.
+Google will immediately notify Customer if, in Google's opinion: (a) European Laws prohibit Google from complying with an Instruction; (b) an Instruction does not comply with European Data Protection Legislation; or (c) Google is otherwise unable to comply with an Instruction, in each case unless such notice is prohibited by European Law.
+This Section 5.4 (Instruction Notifications) does not reduce either party's rights and obligations elsewhere in the Agreement. - 5.5 Additional Products.
 If Customer uses any Additional Product, the Processor Services may allow that Additional Product to access Customer Personal Data as required for the interoperation of the Additional Product with the Processor Services.
 For clarity, these Data Processing Terms do not apply to the processing of personal data in connection with the provision of any Additional Product used by Customer, including personal data transmitted to or from that Additional Product.